 Plunging to make a Mekong Delta strafing run, the pilot of a North American F-100D Super Sabre realized he had waited too long to pull out of his dive.
 He saw only one possible escape route, and he took it.
 By dangerously driving his Super Sabre up through the trees, he survived to face the enemy again.

 While the pilot’s name is unknown, his plane, still in wartime camouflage, resides in the collections of the Smithsonian’s National Air and Space Museum and is on view at the Udvar-Hazy Center in Chantilly, Virginia.
 The account of the flight, recorded for history, can be found in the curatorial files.
 This aircraft sliced through the skies over Vietnam from 1965 to 1970.
-But its most memorable service came 50 years ago this month, during the Tet New Year’s holiday, when a fierce North Vietnamese and Viet Cong onslaught began against American-held bases in South Vietnam.
+But its most memorable service came more than five decades ago this month, during the Tet New Year’s holiday, when a fierce North Vietnamese and Viet Cong onslaught began against American-held bases in South Vietnam.

 Today, American historians still analyze Tet, even as the Socialist Republic of Viet Nam Government Portal would rather forget—no mention on the country's official history webpage can be found of the devastating loss the Viet Cong suffered during Tet.

 The Tet offensive began January 30, 1968, when coordinated raids pounded every major U.S. air base and 64 South Vietnamese district capitals.
 The Smithsonian’s airplane “flew almost daily against Viet Cong throughout the Tet Offensive,” reports curator of aeronautics Larry Burke.
 Enemy fire hammered it six times in Vietnam.
 Each time, the warhorse returned to combat an often-unseen enemy lurking somewhere below.
 F-100Ds were “used constantly throughout the period of the Tet Offensive,” says Burke.